-Once you’ve located a customer on the Lookup page and clicked “View Profile”, you’ll see that customer’s profile page, including scoring and transaction history to help inform you of that customer’s performance and the value they’ve brought to your store.
+Customers > Lookup Locate a customer on the Lookup page and click “View Profile” to see that customer’s data, including scoring and transaction history to help inform you of that customer’s performance and the value they’ve brought to your store.

 Across the top of the page, you’ll see key details about the customer, including contact info, their first purchase date, total spend, and points balance.

 Next, you’ll see the Customer Dashboard, which displays the customer’s performance score, and performance across three metrics: Purchase Frequency, Units per Transaction, and Average Purchase Price.
 Their performance is measured against the goals you’ve customized in settings.
 Learn more about customizing your scoring here.